 - Follow us on Facebook

-- Daily 9:00 am to 4:00 pm.
-All tours begin at the Vanderbilt Mansion Visitor Center.
-Grounds are open daily until sunset.
-Closed Thanksgiving Day, Christmas Day, and New Year's Day, including the grounds.Road to Bard Rock is open Tuesday, Wednesday, and Thursday, June- September.
+- All public buildings are closed due to COVID-19 Grounds are open daily until sunset Closed Thanksgiving Day, Christmas Day, and New Year's Day, including the grounds.Road to Bard Rock is open Tuesday, Wednesday, and Thursday, June- September

 - Admission fee for house

 The 50-room Classical-style mansion was built in 1898 by Frederick William Vanderbilt, a grandson of

 “Commodore” Cornelius Vanderbilt—the shipping and railroad magnate and richest man in America during his

 lifetime.
 One of eight heirs to his family’s fortune, Frederick purchased the property in 1895 and hired Charles McKim